 Rolex Water Resistance

-“Aren’t all Rolex watches waterproof?”
-Rolex does a fantastic job marketing their impressive Rolex Oyster case – used on nearly every Rolex made.
-So much so, that many people mistakenly think that it is impossible for water to ever penetrate a Rolex Oyster case.
-So let’s begin by clearing up one common misconception – no Rolex watch is completely water proof.
-Instead, each Rolex watch caries a water resistance rating which essentially certifies to what depth a Rolex will remain water resistant under ideal circumstances.
+Rolex does a fantastic job marketing their impressive Rolex Oyster case, which is they use on nearly every Rolex.
+In fact, many people mistakenly think that it is impossible for water to ever penetrate a Rolex Oyster case.
+So let’s begin by clearing up one common misconception – Rolex watches are not completely waterproof.
+Instead, Rolex water resistance carries a rating which essentially certifies to what depth a Rolex will remain water resistant under ideal circumstances.

-“I’m not a diver so why do I care?”
 You don’t have to be Jacques Cousteau to be concerned about maintaining the water resistance of your Rolex.
-Because there are many, many factors which can over time reduce the water resistance rating of your Rolex, making the watch susceptible to water damage from even benign, mundane every day activities.
+Because there are many, many factors which can over time reduce the Rolex water resistance rating, making the watch susceptible to water damage from even benign, mundane every day activities.
 All Rolex watches have gaskets and seals around the various entry points into the case (at the crystal, the case back, and the crown).
 These components and their effectiveness can degrade over time under the best of circumstances.
 Extreme temperature inversion (such as what happens when you enter and exit a sauna, hot tub, or even a hot shower while wearing your watch) can accelerate the natural degradation of the seals.
 Left unchecked, that degradation will slowly chip away and reduce the water resistance of your Rolex to the point where nearly any moisture source can penetrate inside the case.

 Life Happens – And It Can Affect The Water Resistance Of Your Rolex